 Source- National STD/AIDS Control Programme.
-Annual Report 2021 men who have sex with men has surpassed other populations and has accounted for almost 49% as opposed to 36% due to unprotected sex between men and women.
+Annual Report 2021 men who have sex with men.
+During 2017-2020, heterosexual transmission was the main mode of transmission and in 2021, transmission among men who have sex with men has surpassed other populations and has accounted for almost 49% as opposed to 36% due to unprotected sex between men and women8.
 During 2021, no cases of mother to child transmission of HIV and transmission through injecting drug use were reported.
-During the year 2021, a total of 411 cases were newly diagnosed which was a 13% increase from the previous year.
-Data have not been available for 15% of the newly diagnosed cases reflecting gaps in data collection or disclosure.
+During the year 2021, a total of 411 cases were newly diagnosed which was a 13% increase from the previous year.9 Data have not been available for 15% of the newly diagnosed cases reflecting gaps in data collection or disclosure.

 The prediction values are upheld in the analysis of actual data from 2017-2021.
-As shown in the above graph, the changing trend of probable mode of transmission is more towards men who have sex with men.
-During 2017-2020, heterosexual transmission was the main mode of transmission and in 2021, transmission among
+As shown in the above graph, the changing trend of probable mode of transmission is more towards